houndhunger/django-restaurant-web-and-booking/README copy.md

 - **TODO - MAYBE** - **jQuery**: For front-end interaction and user interface elements.

 ## TODO - Supported screens and browsers
 The website was developed and tested on Google Chrome.
 It's working correctly for Small screen sizes, like Galaxy Fold, as well as for large screens.
-File style.css optimizes web for these screen width changes: 365px and 487px.
 ![Responsive design](readmedocs/responsive-design.png)
 *Image was generated using this [blog](https://ui.dev/amiresponsive?url=https%3A%2F%2Fusersnap.com%2Fblog)